Covid 19: An international construction perspective – Middle East29 April 2020

 - check the terms of insurance policies for any coverage in relation to COVID-19.

-Click HERE to see our articles focusing on the challenges faced by the construction industry in other jurisdictions
+Click HERE to see our articles focussing on the challenges faced by the construction industry in other jurisdictions

 Notably the laws applicable in the DIFC and ADGM